Dr Caroline is very good at explaining how Braincore works.

 Addiction is a brain disease, a mental health disorder that severely debilitates a person in all aspects of his or her life.
 In addition, people with addiction frequently suffer from other mental health disorders such as depression, bipolar disorder, and anxiety.

-Yet, at this time, insurance doesn’t usually pay for longer, more helpful alternatives, and people are stuck with the medical model of a 30-day treatment program that doesn’t address all their needs or help them acclimate back into everyday living.
+Yet, at this time, insurance doesn’t usually pay for longer, more helpful alternatives, and people are stuck with the medical model of a 30-day treatment program that doesn’t address all their needs or help them acclimate back to everyday living.
 Neurofeedback treats the brain disorder of addiction by retraining a person’s brain.

 Neurofeedback helps retrain the brain patterns causing dysfunction, giving a person with addiction the ability to succeed past the typical 30-day treatment cycle.
 In addition, for a person who has relied on a substance to manage daily life, medication may be just another substance.